Dobiasd/FunctionalPlus/README.md

 Disclaimer
 ----------
 The functionality in this library initially grew due to my personal need for it while using C++ on a regular basis.
 I try my best to make it error free and as comfortable to use as I can.
-It is still in an experimental state, and the API is likely to change in the future.
+The API still might change in the future.
 If you have any suggestions, find errors, miss some functions or want to give general feedback/criticism, I'd [love to hear from you](https://github.com/Dobiasd/FunctionalPlus/issues).
 Of course, [contributions](https://github.com/Dobiasd/FunctionalPlus/pulls) are also very welcome.

 License